 Information and resources to begin the journey to make your web content accessible to people with disabilities.

 You may find it difficult to imagine what it would be like to be blind and use a screen reader to access the Web.
 Or you might cringe at the thought of being unable to use your mouse.
-But if you are willing to observe and learn, you will be surprised at how productive people with disabilities can be when they use assistive technology to access the Web.
-Perhaps most importantly, you will begin to appreciate the independence equal access to information offers.
+People use technology in different ways to access information and content on the Web.

 Please take a few minutes to watch some of the videos linked from the Why Web Accessibility Matters page.
 If you have the opportunity, observe people with a range of disabilities using the Web with a variety of assistive technologies.
 Soon, you'll begin to have a sense of how the decisions you make will affect these users.
 You'll be able to ask yourself questions about the user experience such as: